 Unconfined Longitudinal Joint Density Adjustment.
 The minimum density of all traveled way pavement within 6 inches of a longitudinal joint, including the pavement on the traveled way side of the shoulder joint, shall not be less than 90.5 percent of the theoretical maximum specific gravity for SuperPave mixtures and above 92.0 percent of the theoretical maximum specific gravity for SMA mixtures.
 The density of the longitudinal joint when confined will be included in the evaluation of the remainder of the mat.
 Pay adjustments will be in accordance with the following table and will be applied to the corresponding tonnage represented by the core(s).

-Pay adjustments due to longitudinal joint density will apply to the full width of the lane paved.
-The average of joint cores from each sublot will determine specification compliance.
-If payment reductions are necessary, the lowest PFTotal shall apply.
-Adjustments due to joint density will apply to the sublot from which the cores are obtained.
+Pay adjustments due to unconfined longitudinal joint density will apply to the full width of the lane paved.
+Specification compliance for unconfined longitudinal joint density shall be evaluated on a sublot-by-sublot basis.
+If payment reductions are necessary, the lowest PFTotal shall apply to the mixture quantity represented by the sublot(s).